 Irvine, CA 92618

-Additionally, the Asian Citrus Psyllid and Huanglongbing, a tiny insect no bigger than a grain of rice may go unnoticed on your citrus trees, but it could have devastating consequences for California citrus if not stopped.
-The Asian citrus psyllid feeds on citrus leaves and stems, and can infect citrus trees with a bacteria that causes a serious plant disease called Huanglongbing, also known as HLB or citrus greening disease.
+The Asian Citrus Psyllid, a tiny insect no bigger than a grain of rice, may go unnoticed on your citrus trees, but it could have devastating consequences for California citrus if not stopped.
+The Asian Citrus Psyllid feeds on citrus leaves and stems, and can infect citrus trees with a bacteria that causes a serious plant disease called Huanglongbing, also known as HLB or citrus greening disease.
 While not harmful to humans, the disease kills citrus trees and has no cure.

 If you have any additional questions, the City of Irvine Landscape Maintenance Division may also be reached at 949-724-7600.